 True if Atom describes a term that unifies with Term.
-When Atom is instantiated, Atom is converted and then unified with Term.
+When Atom is instantiated, Atom is parsed and the result unified with Term.
 If Atom has no valid syntax, a syntax_error exception is raised.
 Otherwise Term is "written" on Atom using write_term/2 with the option quoted(true).
-See also format/3 and with_output_to/2.
+See also format/3, with_output_to/2 and term_string/2.